Lipinski Stradivarius: Contemporary ownership

-2014 theft

-On January 27, 2014, a Monday, at around 10:20 pm (22:20 CST), Almond was assaulted with a Taser, and the violin, including two bows, was stolen during an armed robbery in a parking lot in the rear of Wisconsin Lutheran College on West Wisconsin Avenue.
-Almond had just performed at Wisconsin Lutheran as part of his "Frankly Music" series.

-On 31 January 2014, a US$100,000 reward was announced for the return of the violin.
+On Monday 27 January 2014 at around 10:20 pm (22:20 CST), Almond was assaulted with a Taser, and the violin, including two bows, was stolen during an armed robbery in a parking lot in the rear of Wisconsin Lutheran College on West Wisconsin Avenue where he had just performed at Wisconsin Lutheran as part of his "Frankly Music" series.
+A US$100,000 reward was announced for the return of the violin.
 Milwaukee police worked with international police organizations on recovery efforts.
 The original getaway vehicle and violin case were both found a short time after the original attack, which appeared to have been carefully planned in advance.

-Three suspects were arrested by Milwaukee police on February 3, 2014.
-On February 6, 2014, Milwaukee Police Chief Edward Flynn announced that the violin had been recovered.
+Three suspects were arrested by Milwaukee police on 3 February 2014.
+On 6 February 2014, Milwaukee Police Chief Edward Flynn announced that the violin had been recovered.

+On 13 October 2018, in a piece titled A Violin's Life Almond told the story of his encounters with the violin including its theft and recovery live on stage at an event in New York City for The Moth.